June 28 2023

 What is Google Search Labs?

-Google Search Labs result
+A Google Search Labs result.

 A Note on AI-Generated Content

-Checking in on the New Bing
+Checking in on Bing

-As of April 2023, Bing has 7.14% of the market share compared to Google’s 86.7%.
+As of February 2024, Bing has 7.8% of the market share compared to Google’s 88.9%.
 The chance to increase its share took a hit when Samsung dropped its plan to replace Google with Bing as the default search engine on Galaxy devices.

 Microsoft announced that OpenAI is using data from Bing to help improve its ChatGPT, allowing the chatbot to provide real-time information to ChatGPT Plus users (paid premium plan).
 This experience includes citations and links to sources.
 Microsoft said it will eventually roll out to users of the free platform, who currently receive data from before September 2021.